 Covering your living expenses with a part-time job or scholarships instead of loans will enable you to have lower student loan payments after graduation.

-Some lenders transfer the loan directly to your bank account shortly after your application is approved.
-In this case, it’s your responsibility to send the funds to your school’s financial aid office to pay your tuition bill.
-You’re in charge of handling the money, paying tuition and using any leftover funds toward living expenses (or returning it to your lender).
+You’re in charge of handling the money, paying tuition, and using any leftover funds toward living expenses (or returning it to your lender)

 As with federal student loan disbursement, you should receive any remaining money after your loan has been applied to tuition and fees.